OpenShare/openshare/README.md

 	</button>

-When clicked, this button will open a Facebook Share Dialog in a new window using the information specified in the open-share data attributes.
+When clicked, this button will open a [Facebook Feed Dialog](https://developers.facebook.com/docs/sharing/reference/feed-dialog/v2.5) in a new window using the information specified in the open-share data attributes.
 For a full list of attribute options read on.

 ## API Reference